 - Watch what goes into your brain as you start your day.
 Don’t watch, listen, or read the news for the first hour—it will impact your mindset and your ability to make decisions throughout the day.

 The future of work in your organization is going to be different than you probably imagined.
-Normal is gone!
-Uncertainty is here to stay.
-As we reemerge from sheltering in place, remember that it’s the magic of daily changes that will create the biggest difference in the quality of your life and the quality of your work.
-Incorporate the six steps listed above into your daily practices.
+Apply the MIA process – MINDSET – INNOVATION – ACTION.
+To start, incorporate one of the six steps listed above into your daily practices. it’s the magic of daily changes that will create the biggest difference in the quality of your life and the quality of your work.
 Who knows what great things you might create?